Abetalipoproteinemia; Acanthocytosis; Apolipoprotein B deficiency

-Supplements of medium-chain triglycerides are taken under the supervision of a doctor or nutritionist.
+Supplements of medium-chain triglycerides are taken under the supervision of a health care provider.
 They should be used with caution, because they may cause liver damage.

-How well a patient does depends on the amount of brain and nervous system problems.
+How well a person does depends on the amount of brain and nervous system problems.

 High doses of fat-soluble vitamins may slow the progression of some problems, such as retina damage and decreased vision.

-Neal WA.
+Kliegman RM, Stanton BF, St Geme JW III, Schor NF.
 Defects in the metabolism of lipids.
-In: Kliegman RM, Stanton BF, St. Geme JW III, Shor NF, Behrman RE, eds.
+In: Kliegman RM, Stanton BF, St Geme JW III, Schor NF, eds.
 Nelson Textbook of Pediatrics.
-19th ed.
-Philadelphia, PA: Saunders Elsevier; 2011:chap 80.BACK TO TOP
+20th ed.
+Philadelphia, PA: Elsevier; 2016:chap 86.BACK TO TOP